 Figuring bus schedules in Ecuador can be twisted like a pretzel.

-Carol has our bus times written down and we only have to get to El Dragon Park by nine to catch the nine thirty bus to Nabon.
+Carol has our bus times written down and we only have to get to El Dragon Park by nine to catch the first nine thirty bus to Nabon.
 El Dragon Park is not big but its dragon is locked up, to protect him from us.

 ” No bus at nine thirty, ” she tells Carol, ” Once y medio on Domingo. ”